Jerusalem as Modern City:

 About Eszter

 Eszter Koranyi was born in Budapest, Hungary.
-After completing her MA in International Relations, and working in an NGO, she decided to set out to explore alternative ways of human cooperation.
-This led her to kibbutz Neot Semadar, in the middle of the Negev desert in Israel.
-After three years, she wanted to understand more about the complexity of the country and, therefore, moved to Jerusalem.
+After completing her MA in International Relations and working in an NGO, she decided to explore alternative approaches to human cooperation.
+This led her to Kibbutz Neot Semadar, located in the Negev Desert, Israel.

-She has been living there for the last 8 years, where she works for Combatants for Peace, an NGO promoting cooperation between Israelis and Palestinians for peace and justice.
-She is also a co-founder of Freedom School, a study program on peace activism for young Israeli Jews and Palestinians.
-She is about to complete her studies as an official tour guide.
+After three years, she sought to deepen her understanding of the country's complexity and moved to Jerusalem.
+She has lived there for the past eight years and works for Combatants for Peace, an NGO fostering cooperation between Israelis and Palestinians to promote peace and justice.
+She is also a co-founder of Freedom School, a study program focused on peace activism for young Israelis and Palestinians.
+She is about to complete her training as a certified tour guide.

 With your contribution, you will also be donating to Feel Beit, a group of Israelis and Palestinians who create art and music to bridge divides in Jerusalem.